February 2008: SISTER RUTH BRUEGGEMANN (entered eternal life on April 15, 2023)

 Marilyn continued with the following story: “In January 2007, my husband had major surgery in Springfield, and while I was waiting in the family area with my family, I looked up and there she was.
 She spent the entire day waiting with us, and when the doctor called us to a private room to discuss things, she joined us because she is part of our family.
 We stay in touch with notes, phone calls, and visits.
 She is truly the living example of the mission statement we worked under at St. Mary’s through the values of compassion and care.”

 Barbara Lentman, St. Mary’s employee, echoes Marilyn’s remarks.
 “Sister Ruth perhaps would not acknowledge it, but her calm, wisdom, and compassion set an example for physicians and the hospital staff.
-She has such a warm smile which brightened any situation, whether it is a joyous occasion or a sad event for a patient or patient's family.
+She has such a warm smile that brightened any situation, whether it is a joyous occasion or a sad event for a patient or patient's family.
 Her example of caring for the patient as if she was caring for Christ himself is an invaluable lesson she taught that I was fortunate enough to have witnessed,” Barbara added.

-Responsibilites at the Motherhouse
+Responsibilities at the Motherhouse

 Since November 1988, she has served as the Sacristan at the Motherhouse in caring for the Church and Chapel.
-The responsibilities of keeping these sacred places clean and prepared for Liturgies throughout the year keeps her busy, and she finds great satisfaction in her work.
+The resporesponsibility of keeping these sacred places clean and prepared for Liturgies throughout the year keeps her busy, and she finds great satisfaction in her work.

 She also finds time for prayer in the Chapel before the Blessed Sacrament where she prays for the physicians, employees, and volunteers who continue the Sisters’ work.
 Her message to them is simple: be kind.
 “You have to show love to each person and be sensitive to their feelings.
 The healthcare environment may cause you to be overwhelmed, but remember that in those tough times, God is walking with you.”